alokkmukherji/BikeSharingCaseStudy/README.md

         3. Checking columns have same values or not
         4. Remove columns which are not required for analysis
   2. Visualising the data -
-     -  Created different plots to understand the relationship (specifically to understant linear relationship) between different sets of variables
+     -  Created different plots to understand the relationship (specifically to understand linear relationship) between different sets of variables
   3. Data preparation for Modeling
         1. Converting categorical variables to dummy variables - so that they become suitable for model building
         2. Splitting data into Training and Test sets at 70% (for training data) and 30% (for evaluating data) ratio respectively